 How to Raise Suffolk Sheep

 Just like other breeds of sheep, Suffolk sheep are herbivores and grazers.
 They spend much of their days munching on whatever fresh vegetation is nearby.
+They especially prefer broadleaf weeds and plants and grasses close to the ground.

 This makes them excellent all-natural lawnmowers.
 You’ll need to feed your sheep a steady supply of grass, hay, and weedy vegetation.
-Remember, sheep love to forage for their meals.
+Remember, sheep love to graze and forage for their meals.
 It might be wise to seed a field or plant a special garden before welcoming your new flock.

 Suffolk sheep also need bi-annual shearing, monthly deworming, and hoof trimming services every two months or so.
 Some farmers and sheep keepers may also need to dock the tails of their sheep to prevent flystrike.
 However, docking may not be necessary for all herds.